Harwich Elementary School - Summer Reading Program 2020

 Why should my child participate in the summer reading program?

 Reading 20 minutes a day will prevent the loss of reading skills that can occur over the summer break.

 Any reading counts!
 Have fun reading independently, being read to, reading to someone, or listening to audio books.
 Readers can collect the weekly prize from the prize table at Brooks Free Library between 10-4, Monday through Friday.
 Any student participating in the program is eligible for each week’s prize.

 When does the summer reading program start?

-How do we participate?
+How do we sign up for summer reading?

-The summer reading program for Harwich Elementary is jointly sponsored by the Friends of Brooks Free Library and the Harwich PTO.
+The summer reading program for Harwich Elementary School is jointly sponsored by the Friends of Brooks Free Library and the Harwich PTO.